 Vancouver is also home to the Rodeo Drive of the North and an impressively diverse population that’s put its stamp on a buzzing dining and cocktail scene.
 Don’t know where to start?
-Here’s where to go and what to do when your ship pulls into port.
+Here’s where to go and what to do when you arrive in Vancouver.

 Steal: Opus – Whimsy and personality infuse the Opus, a 96-room boutique hotel in trendy Yaletown.
-The 70s-inspired rooms have white duvets, iPad® devices for on- and off-property use, and retro candy — Blow Pop® suckers, Pop Rocks® candy, or Lemonhead® drops — at turn-down service.
+The 70s-inspired rooms have white duvets, iPad® devices for on and off-property use, and retro candy — Blow Pop® suckers, Pop Rocks® candy, or Lemonhead® drops — at turn-down service.
 The new Northern Italian-cuisine La Pentola della Quercia occupies a portion of the ground floor, and Opus Bar features live music every weekend.
-Doubles from $209.

 Breakfast: Café Medina – Thanks to its mouthwatering fricassées and mini-waffles with milk chocolate-lavender and fig-orange dipping sauces, the wait can be more than an hour at this brick-walled nook on the edge of Chinatown.
 If your stomach grumbles in the interim, slip down the street to Yolk’s for a takeaway poached egg sandwich: The panko-tempura avocado on a ciabatta bun will surely stave off your hunger.